AaronV/Arduino-Tabata-Timer/README.md

 # Arduino-Tabata-Timer
-A basic arduino tabata timer
+A basic Arduino Tabata timer

+See a video of it here: https://www.youtube.com/watch?v=T9FQphgkvxw